UniqueNetwork/unique_docs/docs/concepts/index.md

   * possibility to create and manage collection from the Substrate API and interact via Ethereum API and vice versa
 * Nesting - examples, description.
 * RFT.
 ERC20 and ERC1633-compatible.
 Specifics, description.
-* Ready to use solidity interfaces which are emulated
+* Ready-to-use solidity interfaces that are emulated.

 #### User-ready tools